-Our displays will appeal to adults and school-aged children, as well as serious scholars and enthusiasts.
-They are currently being designed by a consortium of leading Bix experts and Joseph Hines, of Project Arts & Ideas, Dearborn, MI.
+Displays appeal to adults and school-age children, as well as serious scholars and enthusiasts.
+They were designed by a consortium of leading Bix experts and Joseph Hines of Project Arts & Ideas, Dearborn, MI.

-- Davenport; the many musical influences available to Bix in his home town, from riverboats to local dancehalls and vaudeville theaters.
+- Davenport, the many musical influences available to Bix in his home town, from riverboats to local dancehalls and vaudeville theaters.

 - Lake Forest and Chicago: Bix’s last year of high school was spent in Chicago’s northern suburb of Lake Forest, where the lure of jazz in the Windy City proved irresistible to the young musician.

-- Wolverines and Gennett Records; Bix takes on life as a professional musician with a young band that makes a reputation in the Midwest and eventually New York.
-He makes his first recordings in a pioneering record studio in which Louis Armstrong, Jelly Roll Morton, Muggsy Spanier, and the New Orleans Rhythm Kings also made their recording debuts.
+- Wolverines and Gennett Records: Bix takes on life as a professional musician with a young band that makes a reputation in the Midwest and eventually New York.
+He makes his first recordings in a pioneering record studio in which Louis Armstrong, Jelly Roll Morton, Muggsy Spanier and the New Orleans Rhythm Kings also made their recording debuts.